Heather Sawyer, Executive Director

 Taylor Stoneman, Counsel

-Teuscher edits and oversees content on American Oversight’s website, ensuring accuracy and clarity in the organization’s written communications.
-She works with the digital engagement and web teams to bring attention to the organization’s work and the importance of government accountability, and writes a weekly newsletter as well as frequent articles about American Oversight’s investigations and findings, including articles about attacks on voting rights and other ongoing threats to democracy.
+Teuscher manages a team of writers, content editors, and media relations experts to amplify American Oversight’s work advancing democracy and informing the public.
+She works with investigative reporters to share public records with wider audiences and oversees all content on American Oversight’s website, ensuring accuracy and clarity in the organization’s written communications.
+She also works with the digital engagement and web teams to bring attention American Oversight’s investigations and to the importance of government accountability.
 Prior to joining American Oversight, Teuscher was the managing editor at the magazine The American Prospect.
 She is a graduate of Ohio University, where she received degrees in journalism and political science.

 Nicholas Trevino, Researcher